Chieftain apologizes for "lapse in judgment"

 drew sharp criticism from a university professor, and it's not surprising why.

-To herald the Denver Bronco's rout of the Tampa Bay Buccaneers, here's the Chieftain's headline:
+To herald the Denver Broncos' rout of the Tampa Bay Buccaneers, here's the Chieftain's headline:

 Tim McGettigan